European Social Charter (revised), COE, 1996

 Recognising the advantage of embodying in a Revised Charter, designed progressively to take the place of the European Social Charter, the rights guaranteed by the Charter as amended, the rights guaranteed by the Additional Protocol of 1988 and to add new rights,

-Article : 1 : The right to work
+Have agreed as follows: - Article 1 The right to work

 With a view to ensuring the effective exercise of the right to work, the Parties undertake: